cja403 | undergraduate

 Police and the Community

-Describe the role of the police in the juvenile justice system.
+- Describe the role of the police in the juvenile justice system.

-Explain the use of prevention and intervention strategies in the community.
+- Explain the use of prevention and intervention strategies in the community.

-Compare community policing strategies regarding law enforcement’s role in relation to juveniles.
+- Compare community policing strategies regarding law enforcement’s role in relation to juveniles.

-Distinguish between educational and community programs designed to ensure the success of juveniles.
+- Distinguish between educational and community programs designed to ensure the success of juveniles.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.